core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesRadiusServers.md

 NewNetworksNetworkIdSwitchAccessPoliciesRadiusServersWithDefaults instantiates a new NetworksNetworkIdSwitchAccessPoliciesRadiusServers object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetServerId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusServers) GetServerId() string`

+GetServerId returns the ServerId field if non-nil, zero value otherwise.

+### GetServerIdOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusServers) GetServerIdOk() (*string, bool)`

+GetServerIdOk returns a tuple with the ServerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServerId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusServers) SetServerId(v string)`

+SetServerId sets ServerId field to given value.

+### HasServerId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusServers) HasServerId() bool`

+HasServerId returns a boolean if a field has been set.

 ### GetOrganizationRadiusServerId